How do auroras form?

 Why do the Northern Lights have different colours?

-Different gases in the Earth's atmosphere create different colours when they are hit by solar particles:
+Different gases in the Earth's atmosphere create different colours when they are hit by solar particles; UCAR explains that:

 - Oxygen makes green lights (the most common colour).